OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 				<ol type="1">
 					<li>Usability:
 						<ol type="a">
-							<li>Number of clicks to create a new identity container.(1.32%)</li>
+							<li>Number of clicks to create a new identity container ( 1.32%)</li>
-							<li>Number of clicks to assign an imported address to an identity container(0.66%)</li>
+							<li>Number of clicks to assign an imported address to an identity container (0.66%)</li>
 						</ol>
 					</li>
 					<li>Quality:
 						<ol type="a">
-							<li>Avoids including addresses from multiple identity containers in the same address filter?(0.99%)</li>
+							<li>Avoids including addresses from multiple identity containers in the same address filter?
+(0.99%)</li>
-							<li>Avoids broadcasting outgoing transactions from different identity containers via the same network access path?(0.99%)</li>
+							<li>Avoids broadcasting outgoing transactions from different identity containers via the same network access path?
+(0.99%)</li>
 						</ol>
 					</li>
 					<li>Feedback:
 						<ol type="a">
-							<li>Visually indicates to user when inputs from different accounts/pockets are merged before the transaction is broadcast, or prohibits this operation entirely.(1.59%)</li>
+							<li>Visually indicates to user when inputs from different accounts/pockets are merged before the transaction is broadcast, or prohibits this operation entirely?(1.59%)</li>
 						</ol>
 					</li>
 				</ol>